Yasuaki-Ito/ptof/README.md

 ### 1. Prepare your PPTX

-1. Draw a cyan rectangle around the region you want to extract
+1. Draw a cyan rectangle around the region you want to extract.
+    * The color can be changed via CLI/GUI options.
 2. Add a text box nearby with `filename=figure.pdf`
+    * The location of the text box is flexible; the closest one will be used.
+    * Supported formats: `.pdf`, `.png`, `.svg`

 ![Example Slide](image/sample.png)